yourbuddyconner/zkDB/docs/design/structure.md

 1. SP1 Programs:
    - Implement using zkdb-core
    - Compile to ELF
-   - Add to zkdb-registry
+   - ELF binary is included directly in zkdb-lib

 2. Client Libraries:
-   - Use zkdb-lib which loads from registry
+   - Use zkdb-lib which contains the ELF binaries
-   - No direct SP1 program compilation needed
+   - No separate registry or loading mechanism needed

 ## State Management